-- 13.1.4.1 The lands identified as Special Site 4 are located west of Revus Avenue, south of the Canadian National Railway tracks.
+The lands identified as Special Site 4 are located west of Revus Avenue, south of the Canadian National Railway tracks.

-- 13.1.4.2 Notwithstanding the policies of this Plan, the following uses will not be permitted:
+13.1.4.1 Notwithstanding the provisions of the Business Employment designation, the following uses will not be permitted:

 - a. banquet hall;

-- b. broadcasting, communication, and utility rights-of-way;
+- b. broadcasting, communication, and utility rightsof-way;

 - c. conference centre;

 - d. entertainment, recreation and sports facilities;

 - e. financial institution;

 - f. outdoor storage;

 - g. overnight accommodation; and

 - h. restaurants.

-- 13.1.5.1 The lands identified as Special Site 5 are located along Casson Avenue, west of the utility corridor.
+The lands identified as Special Site 5 are located along Casson Avenue, west of the utility corridor.

-- 13.1.5.2 Notwithstanding the policies of this Plan, the following uses will not be permitted:
+13.1.5.1 Notwithstanding the provisions of the Business Employment designation, the following uses will not be permitted:

 - a. banquet hall;

 - b. broadcasting, communication, and utility rightsof-way;

 - c. conference centre;

 - d. entertainment, recreation and sports facilities;

 - e. financial institution;

 - f. outdoor storage;

 - g. overnight accommodation; and

 - h. restaurants.

-- 13.1.6.1 The lands identified as Special Site 6 are located east of East Avenue and south of Lakeshore Road East.
-The lands are currently designated Business Employment, Utility and Greenlands and are under review through the next phase of study for Inspiration Lakeview. - 13.1.6.2 Notwithstanding the policies of this plan, an electric power generating facility will be permitted. - 13.1.6.3 Through the next phase of study for Inspiration Lakeview, a Phase Two municipal comprehensive review will be prepared to address the potential conversion of the lands designated Business Employment. - 13.1.6.4 In addition to the Phase Two municipal comprehensive review, the comprehensive master plan will address land use, built form and transportation to the City's satisfaction.
-The master plan should also: - a. evaluate existing site conditions; - b. have regard for other City plans, policies, studies and reports such as the Lakeview and Port Credit District Policies Review and Public Engagement Process - Directions Report, Employment Land Review Study, Waterfront
+The lands identified as Special Site 6 are located east of East Avenue and south of Lakeshore Road East.
+The lands are currently designated Business Employment, Utility and Greenbelt and are under review through the next phase of study for Inspiration Lakeview.

+- 13.1.6.1 Notwithstanding the provisions of the Utility designation, the following additional use may be permitted: - a. an electric power generating facility. - 13.1.6.2 Through the next phase of study for Inspiration Lakeview, a Phase Two municipal comprehensive review will be prepared to address the potential conversion of the lands designated Business Employment.
+In addition to this component of the review, the comprehensive master plan will address land use, built form and transportation to the City's satisfaction.
+The master plan will also: - a. evaluate existing site conditions; - b. have regard for other City plans, policies, studies and reports such as the Lakeview and Port Credit District Policies Review and Public

-- Parks Strategy, Mississauga Culture Master Plan, Public Art Master Plan, and Lakeshore Road Transportation Review Study; - examine opportunities for new view corridors extending from Lakeshore Road East to Lake Ontario; - d. include the provision of parklands along the waterfront including the extension of the Waterfront Trail and connectivity to the future Lakeview Waterfront Connection Project; - e. provision of cultural infrastructure and public art; - f. examine opportunities to continue Lakeshore Road East as a mixed use mainstreet; - g. consideration for the development of a Community Node, providing an appropriate population to employment ratio as described in this Area Plan; - h. provision of a range of housing types and affordable housing; - i. develop a road network and transit that appropriately integrates with the surrounding neighbourhoods; and - j. provide protection, enhancement and restoration of the natural environment. - 13.1.6.5 Development of this site will consider the following eight core principles outlined in the Inspiration Lakeview Vision: - a. link the City and the water; - open the site with a wealth of accessible public spaces; - c. create a green, sustainable, innovative, and model community; - d. create a vibrant community; - e. connect in multiple ways through transit, walking, cycling, and the car; - f. create a destination to draw local, regional, and international visitors;
+- Engagement Process Directions Report, Employment Land Review Study, Waterfront Parks Strategy, and Lakeshore Road Transportation Review Study; - examine opportunities for new view corridors extending from Lakeshore Road East to Lake Ontario; - d. include the provision of significant public parklands along the waterfront including the extension of the Waterfront Trail: - e. provision of cultural infrastructure and public art; - f. examine opportunities to continue Lakeshore Road East as a mixed use mainstreet; - g. consideration for the development of a Community Node, providing an appropriate population to employment ratio as described in this Area Plan; - h. provision of a range of housing types and affordable housing; - i. develop a road network that appropriately integrates with the surrounding neighbourhoods; and - j. provide protection, enhancement and restoration of the natural environment. - 13.1.6.3 Development of this site will consider the following eight core principles outlined in the Inspiration Lakeview Vision: - a. link the City and the water; - open the site with a wealth of accessible public spaces; - c. create a green, sustainable, innovative, and model community; - d. create a vibrant community; - e. connect in multiple ways through transit, walking, cycling, and the car; - f. create a destination to draw local, regional, and international visitors;